ArneSchwettmann/ArnesBreakout/README.md

 Physics-based ball and brick game written in LUA

-This is a version of the classic brick-breaking game written by Arne Schwettmann in LUA, making use of the LÖVE game framework.
+This is a version of the classic brick-breaking game written in LUA, making use of the LÖVE game framework.
 It is written for LÖVE 0.10.2.

 Player 1 controls with the mouse (or touch on Android).
 Player 2 controls with cursor keys plus shift for turbo, or gamepad (any button is turbo).